nikitavoloboev/data/tools/tools.md

 - [Cmdstalk](https://github.com/99designs/cmdstalk) - Unix-process-based beanstalkd queue broker.
 - [codemod](https://github.com/facebook/codemod) - Tool/library to assist you with large-scale codebase refactors that can be partially automated but still require human oversight and occasional intervention.
 - [Castodia](https://www.castodia.com/) - Pull data from your database directly into Google Sheets.
+- [Ask User](https://askuser.xyz/) - Survey your customers and build exactly what they want.

 ## Notes